TAURUS TRAKKER

 2020: Another gig at Underdog Gallery went down great.

 More about 'Stickin' Boy'...
 The idea began about 20 years ago as a movie script, which I worked on with Mick.
-Taurus Trakker recorded a couple of songs for the project, but we never really felt the script was finished, and the idea was abandoned.
-Last year, after seeing a friend put on a low-budget play with a small cast in a tiny London theatre, I had the idea to rewrite my script for theatre.
+Taurus Trakker recorded a couple of songs for the project, but we never really finished, and the idea was abandoned.
+Last year, after seeing a friend put on a low-budget play with a small cast in a tiny London theatre, I had the idea to rewrite the script for theatre.
 This year we began work on it again with Mick.

-Lockdown has put a temporary stop to recording the soundtrack for Stickin' Boy.
+Lockdown put a temporary stop to recording the soundtrack for Stickin' Boy.

-Determined not to be beaten into silent submission, we have been playing online shows as a two-piece, live from the Trakkermobile, which involves stuffing half a drum kit into the back of a car every Sunday 730pm on Facebook Live.
+We played weekly online shows as a two-piece, live from the Trakkermobile, which involved stuffing half a drum kit into the back of a car every Sunday and broadcasting on Facebook Live.

-We have also released our fifth album, Hot Outtakes and Smoking Demos, which can be purchased from our Bandcamp.
+We released our fifth album, Hot Outtakes and Smoking Demos, a mixture of unfinished and roughly recorded songs, which can be purchased from our Bandcamp.